swrjsingh/Envision2025MenteesTasks/README.md

 ### Exercise 3: Evaluation - Classical ML and DL
 Evaluation (and self eval) on all important concepts in classical machine learning and deep learning.
-- Complete the Google Doc assignments sent to each mentee!
+- Complete the Google Doc assignments sent to each mentee
+- Spend sufficient time on the doc and solve most, if not all questions

 [Start Exercise 3 →](https://docs.google.com/document/d/1e345FRWzjns3JnsQjvXkqorHXaPVl_IP8Qv1foCEA_I/edit?tab=t.0)